vestrel00/contacts-android/README.md

    accessible via extension functions?

 7. Create util functions for sorting collection or sequence of Contact objects using fields using CompoundOrderBy so it doesn't go to waste.

-8. Ensure that OptionsFields are included (part of intersection) in Where and Includes for Contacts and RawContacts table queries.

 -------------------------------------------------------------------